its-varthini/spring-petclinic-pdonthala/README.md

-# Spring based Java web application- Petclinic
+# Pet Clinic Application CI/CD Pipeline with Jenkins, ArgoCD, and Kubernetes

 Petclinic is a Spring Boot application built using Maven.
-This end-to-end Jenkins pipeline will automate the entire CI/CD process from code checkout to production deployment.
+This project demonstrates a complete CI/CD pipeline for deploying a Java-based Pet Clinic application.
+The pipeline integrates Jenkins for Continuous Integration (CI) and ArgoCD for Continuous Deployment (CD), leveraging Minikube for Kubernetes-based application deployment.

+### Key Features:
+• CI with Jenkins: Automates building, testing, and Docker image creation.
+• Static Code Analysis: Integrates SonarCloud to ensure code quality.
+• CD with ArgoCD: Deploys the application to a Kubernetes cluster using GitOps principles.
+• Kubernetes Deployment: Uses YAML manifests to define and manage application resources in Minikube.
+• Docker Integration: Builds and pushes Docker images to DockerHub for containerized deployment.

+### Tech Stack:
+• Jenkins, Docker, SonarQube, ArgoCD
+• Kubernetes (Minikube), Maven
+• Azure Linux VM for hosting the CI/CD environment

 ## Execute the application locally and access it using your browser